 Central lines can be life-saving, but also come with risks, including infection.
 Our NICU team has put measures in place to prevent such infections.
 These include:

-- Training staff who insert central lines to use careful sterile technique
+- Training staff who insert central lines to use careful sterile techniques.

 Hospitals across the country use the Standardized Infection Ratio (SIR) to compare central line infection rates with other hospitals.
 The SIR is a ratio comparing the actual number of infections at Women & Infants Hospital to the number of predicted infections based on the national benchmark, adjusting for risk factors like birthweight.
 Therefore: